What is an Athletic Trainer?

-Athletic Trainer Example Evaluate and advise individuals to assist recovery from or avoid athletic-related injuries or illnesses, or maintain peak physical fitness.
+Athletic Trainer Definition Evaluate and advise individuals to assist recovery from or avoid athletic-related injuries or illnesses, or maintain peak physical fitness.
 May provide first aid or emergency care.

 - Perform team support duties, such as running errands, maintaining equipment, or stocking supplies.

 - Recommend special diets to improve athletes' health, increase their stamina, or alter their weight.

 - Develop training programs or routines designed to improve athletic performance.

 - Massage body parts to relieve soreness, strains, or bruises.

 Things an Athletic Trainer Should Know How to Do

 When polled, Athletic Trainers say the following skills are most frequently used in their jobs:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.